hexa-decim8/ISBPM/Class_Materials/Week_1/README.md

 			* Who is the "front door" for concerns with our app?
 			* How will our customers communicate their needs?
 			* How do we process those needs and synthesize them into new features?
-4. Quick review
+4. Questions?
-5. Questions?
+5. Review day 2
 6. Preview of Day 3

 ### Day 3